Emilsboq/dankweb/README.md

 # dankweb
 Repo for my first website.

-If you this vi von zulul
+If you read this vi von zulul